Oxyacid: Properties

 If the electronegativity of X is somewhere in between, the compound can be amphoteric, and in that case it can dissociate to ions in both ways, in the former case when reacting with bases, and in the latter case when reacting with acids.
-Examples of this include aliphatic alcohols, such as ethanol.
+Examples of this include water, aliphatic alcohols, such as ethanol, and aluminum hydroxide.

 Inorganic oxyacids typically have a chemical formula of type HmXOn, where X is an atom functioning as a central atom, whereas parameters m and n depend on the oxidation state of the element X. In most cases, the element X is a nonmetal, but some metals, for example chromium and manganese, can form oxyacids when occurring at their highest oxidation states.

 When oxyacids are heated, many of them dissociate to water and the anhydride of the acid.
 In most cases, such anhydrides are oxides of nonmetals.
 For example, carbon dioxide, CO2, is the anhydride of carbonic acid, H2CO3, and sulfur trioxide, SO3, is the anhydride of sulfuric acid, H2SO4.
 These anhydrides react quickly with water and form those oxyacids again.

 Many organic acids, like carboxylic acids and phenols, are oxyacids.
 Their molecular structure, however, is much more complicated than that of inorganic oxyacids.

 Most of the commonly encountered acids are oxyacids.
 Indeed, in the 18th century, Lavoisier assumed that all acids contain oxygen and that oxygen causes their acidity.
 Because of this, he gave to this element its name, oxygenium, derived from Greek and meaning acid-maker, which is still, in a more or less modified form, used in most languages.
 Later, however, Humphry Davy showed that the so-called muriatic acid did not contain oxygen, despite its being a strong acid; instead, it is a solution of hydrogen chloride, HCl.
 Such acids which do not contain oxygen are nowadays known as hydroacids.